 - B.A., Southwestern University, cum laude (2003)

 - Represented a contractor in a $42 million construction defect dispute and a $2 million payment claim through trial court and bankruptcy proceedings.
 Representation included obtaining a lien to secure a payment claim and resulted in favorable settlement.

 - Represented multiple municipally-owned utility and electric cooperatives in a group of related breach-of-contract suits against an electric utility provider.
-All cases were resolved by an agreement.
+All cases were resolved by agreement.

-- Successfully defended a City’s right to enforce its zoning regulations to a wastewater treatment plant proposed by another governmental entity in an expedited bond validation suit; on direct appeal to the Texas Supreme Court, obtained a decision denying the opposing party jurisdiction.
+- Successfully defended a City’s right to enforce its zoning regulations on a wastewater treatment plant proposed by another governmental entity in an expedited bond validation suit; on direct appeal to the Texas Supreme Court, obtained a decision denying the opposing party jurisdiction.

-- Assisted in securing the first reservoir permit issued by the State of Texas in almost thirty years for a reginal water district.
+- Assisted in securing the first reservoir permit issued by the State of Texas in almost thirty years for a regional water district.

 - Represented governmental entities on appeal to intermediate appellate courts and the Texas Supreme Court on a variety of issues, including governmental immunity and takings.